CleverRaven/Cataclysm-DDA/.github/CONTRIBUTING.md

 This can help speed up our review process by allowing us to only review the things that are ready for it, and will help prevent merging in anything that isn't completely ready.

 ## Comment requests
-If you are also looking for suggestions then mark it with [CR] — "comments requested".
+If you are also looking for suggestions then add a [CR] before the title text — "comments requested".
 Feel free to remove [CR] when you feel you got enough information to proceed.

 It is not required to solve or reference an open issue to file a PR, however, if you do so, you need to explain the problem your PR is solving in full detail.